DePayFi/depay-evm-router/README.md

 which allows sender to pay a receiver while swapping tokens as part of the same transaction if required.

 This enables ETH to ETH, tokenA to tokenA, ETH to tokenA, tokenA to ETH and tokenA to tokenB payments.

+Any payment processor, decentralized exchange or liqudity pool protocol can be added to `processors` to improve cost-effectiveness of payment routing.

 ## Functions